Codfish-LX/-Project-1/README.md

 Licensing, Acknowledgements
 ------------
-* Must give credits to [Inside Airbnb](http://insideairbnb.com/get-the-data.html) for they collect such a useful dataset for enthusiasts.
+* Must give credits to [Inside Airbnb](http://insideairbnb.com/get-the-data.html) for they collect such a useful dataset for enthusiasts